If you want to make some extra cash while in between school terms, these are the best summer jobs for teachers!

 10. Dropbots Company

-Are you really into STEM?
+Are you are really into STEM?
 Then this idea is just for you!

 The Drobots Company hires STEM-loving teachers who also have plenty of tech experience.
 You would be teaching at drone-themed summer camps across America!